 Introduction

-In the world of statistics and probabilities, the Chi-squared (χ²) distribution is a very important concept that has applications in hypothesis testing, confidence interval estimation and goodness-of-fit tests.
-In C++, we can generate random numbers that follow a Chi-squared distribution through the std::chisquareddistribution class of the standard library.
-This article aims at comprehensively understanding the std::chisquareddistribution class, its use and showing practical examples to demonstrate how it can be used in statistical simulations and analysis.
+In the realm of statistics and probabilities, the Chi-squared (χ²) distribution holds significant importance with its relevance in hypothesis testing, confidence interval estimation, and goodness-of-fit assessments.
+Within the C++ programming language, we have the capability to produce random numbers adhering to a Chi-squared distribution using the std::chisquareddistribution class from the standard library.
+This guide is designed to provide a thorough grasp of the std::chisquareddistribution class, its application, and to present real-world illustrations showcasing its utility in statistical simulations and analysis.

 Problem Statement